-It is the responsibility of the student to organize a debt repayment schedule with C/TFN Capacity Department.
+It is the responsibility of the student to organize a debt repayment schedule with the Education Employment Training Officer.

 The debt repayment can be waived for exceptional circumstances, as deemed by the C/TFN Education Advisory Committee on a case by case basis.